prisonerjohn/sensing-machines/docs/_posts/2019-09-30-depth-sensing.md

 There are a few different technologies used for depth sensing, each with their own pros and cons depending on the application.

+Most depth cameras include both color and depth sensors, providiing a pair of images per frame.
+These are then combined to form a colored point cloud as the result.

+ADD IMAGE HERE!

 #### Coded (Structured) Light

 [Coded (or structured) light](https://en.wikipedia.org/wiki/Structured-light_3D_scanner) works by projecting a known pattern onto the world, then analyzing the deformations of the pattern to determine the shapes of the surfaces it is projected on.